kedro-org/kedro/docs/source/tutorial/namespace_pipelines.md

     )
     ```

-  > If you do this, you will also need to add the `data_science` namespace to the `regressor` datasets in `catalogl.yml` as well as at the top level of your parameter file `data_science.yml` and indent the other entries.
-The complete `catalog.yml` and `data_science.yml` parameter file should look like the below.
+  * As we've created an outer namespace `data_science`, we'll be updating our catalog entries for the `regressor` datasets by adding the `data_science` prefix.
+Additionally, you need to add the `data_science` prefix at the top level of your parameter file `data_science.yml` and indent the other entries.
+The complete `catalog.yml` and `data_science.yml` parameter files should look like the below.

     <details>
     <summary><b>Click to expand</b></summary>